Skip to Main Content

 Note that a copy of the research student's thesis may be uploaded to the institutional repository (PIRA) for public access.
 Students can apply for a delay in making their thesis openly accessible by submitting an application for keeping their thesis confidential.
 For details, please refer to the Research Postgraduate Student Handbook.

-If you employed Generative AI (GenAI) or AI-assisted tools in your thesis, please find more information in Generative AI in Publishing.
+If you employ Generative AI (GenAI) or AI-assisted tools in your thesis, please find more information in Generative AI in Publishing.

 Publish Books Resulted from the Thesis